gotev/android-upload-service/README.md

     // currently tested only with intents that launches an activity
     // if you comment this line, no action will be performed when the user taps on the notification request.setNotificationClickIntent(new Intent(context, YourActivity.class));

+    // set the maximum number of automatic upload retries on error request.setMaxRetries(2);

     try {
         //Start upload service and display the notification